 The Society's objectives are:

 In 2017, the society was revived due to the combined efforts of one of the society's founders, Dr. Stan Loten, and Kathryn Math.
+With the efforts of the new Board of Directors, the society is expanding, creating, and connecting like never before.

 The field is still ripe for discovery and exploration.
 We hope to reinvigorate the study of these ancient cultures and their lingering influence on present Latin American society.